imarpe/jack_mackerel/README.md

 jack_mackerel
 =============

-Repository for joint jack mackerel model
+Repository for the SPRFMO joint jack mackerel model